• How do I book you as my wedding photographer?

-Once I receive your email with wedding date, I will confirm my availability and send you detailed pricing information.
+Once I receive your email with the date of your wedding, I will confirm my availability and send you detailed pricing information.

 If you are happy to book at this stage I can send you a booking form and my general terms and conditions.
-Once I receive the booking form and a 30% non-refundable booking fee, I will confirm your booking and I am all yours!
+Once I receive the booking form back with a £400 non-refundable booking fee, I will confirm your booking and I am all yours!

-If however you are still uncertain, or want to view some more of my work or albums, we can arrange to meet (or skype) first before you commit.
-I actually think this is an important step, as feeling comfortable with your photographer really contributes to natural looking images… After meeting you have first refusal for a week to decide if you would like to book.
+If however, you are still uncertain we will get along, or want to view some more of my work, we can arrange to meet (or skype/facetime) before you commit.
+I actually think this is an important step, as feeling comfortable with your photographer really contributes to natural-looking images.
+After meeting, you have first refusal for a week to decide if you would like to book.

-Will I get the digital images of my wedding day on a disk?
+• Will I get digital images of my wedding day ?

 I also offer albums, parent albums, signing frames and a range of products which we can discuss if this is of interest to you.

 • How many images can I expect and will all the images be edited?